la2050/archive/_projects/2016/building-a-home-that-shifts-interactions-from-pixels-to-people-from-loneliness-to-companionship.md

 project_impact: >-
   ["Arts establishments","Employment in the creative industries","Measures of cultural and global economic influence (“soft power”)"]
+project_proposal_impact:
+  - Arts establishments
+  - Employment in the creative industries
+  - Measures of cultural and global economic influence (“soft power”)
+project_proposal_description: >-
+  thecool will disrupt the standard cafe experience by serving and engaging the community in an interactive space, with a culturally adventurous menu that integrates popular food and drink from various cuisines while elevating them in preparation, aesthetics, and taste.
+Guests are encouraged to surface their hidden talents, act as a catalyst for the brainstorming and exchange of innovative ideas, and provide all Angelenos an outlet to build community in an increasingly isolated and digital world.
+project_areas:
+  - City of Los Angeles
 project_proposal_best_place: >-
   Los Angeles is one of the premier cities in the world, the mecca of entertainment, art, fashion, and ideas.
 While LA is set apart by its creative